ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 --- abstract

-The HTTP Deprecation response header field can be used to signal to consumers of a URI-identified resource that the resource has been deprecated.
+The HTTP Deprecation Response Header can be used to signal to consumers of a URI-identified resource that the resource has been deprecated.
 Additionally, the deprecation link relation can be used to link to a resource that provides additional context for the deprecation, and possibly ways in which clients can find a replacement for the deprecated resource.

 --- middle